OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

 ### **1.3 OPAE Software Development Kit (SDK)**

 The OPAE C library is a lightweight user-space library that provides abstraction for FPGA resources in a compute environment.
 Built on top of the OPAE Intel® FPGA driver stack that supports Intel® FPGA platforms, the library abstracts away hardware specific and OS specific details and exposes the underlying FPGA resources as a set of features accessible from within software programs running on the host.
-The OPAE source code is available on the [OPAE SDK repository](https://github.com/OFS/opae-sdk), under the opae-sdk tag.
+The OPAE source code is available on the [OPAE SDK repository](https://github.com/OFS/opae-sdk).

-These features include the acceleration logic configured on the device, as well as functions to manage and reconfigure the device.
-The library enables user applications to transparently and seamlessly leverage FPGA-based acceleration.
+By providing a unified C API, the library supports different FPGA integration and deployment models, ranging from single-node systems with one or a few FPGA devices to large-scale FPGA deployments in a data center.
+At one end of the spectrum, the API supports a simple application using a PCIe link to reconfigure the FPGA with different accelerator functions.
+At the other end of the spectrum, resource management and orchestration services in a data center can use this API to discover and select FPGA resources and then allocate them for use by acceleration workloads.

+The OPAE provides consistent interfaces to crucial components of the platform.
+OPAE does not constrain frameworks and applications by making optimizations with limited applicability.
+When the OPAE does provide convenience functions or optimizations, they are optional.
+For example, the OPAE provides an interface to allocate physically contiguous buffers in system memory that user-space software and an accelerator can share.
+This interface enables the most basic feature set of allocating and sharing a large page of memory in one API call.
+However, it does *not* provide a `malloc()`-like interface backed by a memory pool or slab allocator.
+Higher layers of the software stack can make such domain-specific optimizations.

-Most of the information related to OPAE can be found on the official [OFS Site](https://ofs.github.io) page.
+Most of the information related to OPAE can be found on the official [OFS Site](https://ofs.github.io/ofs-2023.2/) and in the [OPAE SDK repository](https://github.com/OFS/opae-sdk).
 The following is a summary of the information present on this web page:

 - Configuration options present in the OPAE SDK build and installation flow
 - The steps required to build a sample OPAE application